Quantification

 5. Within the EELS Edge Setup window, configure the background model and the cross-section type.

-6. Edge overlaps are automatically determined, however, you can configure the overlap for each edge (a).
+6. Edge overlaps are automatically determined.
+However, you can configure the overlap for each edge (a).

 8. When the low-loss is available and was acquired with the DualEELS function, the Include plural scattering checkbox will automatically be checked (c).
 When checked, the plural scattering correction is enabled or disabled (when unchecked) for all of the edges in the spectrum.
-The effect of plural scattering can be seen as a shifting of intensity in the model to higher energies.
+The effect of plural scattering can be seen as shifting intensity in the model to higher energies.

 9. Select the Quant button on the Elemental Analysis window to analyze the current spectrum.
 For spectra that include the low-loss data, an estimate of the spectrum thickness and volume density of the element will be calculated and displayed with the results.